pap-stavros/A-CHIP-8-Interpreter/README.md

 ## About
 CHIP-8 emulator written in C++ with Raylib. <br>
-The CHIP-8 was an early platform for simple games and applications in the 1970s.<br>This emulator provides a modern implementation with cycle-accurate timing and original hardware quirks.
+This emulator/interpreter provides a modern implementation with cycle-accurate timing and original hardware quirks.

 ## Controls
 ```